doubleqiao/catheter_ws/README.md

 "No such port: 'Valve X' while looking for port 'Master.slave.Valve X'"

 # Problem-unsolved
 In the orocos deployment manuel, the statement path and import have some differences on "whether search the subdirectories" and "whether it is the preload or directly load".
-My question is whether the import searches all the paths or the path searched is indicated by the $ROS_pACKAGE_PATH?
+My question is whether the import searches all the paths or the path searched is indicated by the $ROS_ACKAGE_PATH?